What to Eat at Tonghua (Linjiang Street) Night Market in Taipei

 Consider to whet your appetite for the feasting to come with an authentic Thai iced tea at Thai Like Tea (泰讚了通化店).
 If you prefer to keep it Taiwanese, grab an iced tea at the flagship branch of the popular Wootea (五桐號通化旗艦店) chain across the street.

 You could also nibble on a grilled skewer or two from Caramel Maple Skewers (焦糖楓串燒連鎖第一品牌通化店).
 And yes, they are sweet, with meat and veggie options available.
+You’ll see the mist coming off the options waiting to be chosen.

 Just before the night market entrance, Dreamy Aiyu and Wheat Grass (愛玉之夢遊仙草) specializes at variations of these two jelly desserts.
 Aiyu is the yellow lemony one, while wheat grass (仙草 or xiancao) is the herbal black one